Interesting Facts about Abraham Lincoln

 55. Abraham Lincoln was the most photographed President of his era.

-56. Unlike Abraham Lincoln, his wife Mary Todd came from a wealthy family from the South and was one of the prominent first ladies in history.
+56. Unlike Abraham Lincoln, his wife Mary Todd came from a wealthy family in the South and was one of the most prominent first ladies in history.

 57. The Gettysburg address remains one of the most famous speeches in American history as it was duly written and delivered by Abraham Lincoln.